Committed to deliver excellence in health care with care and compassion

 All of our TCM practitioners are professionally trained with a minimum 5 year bachelor degree in TCM and Acupuncture, and are registered with Chinese Medicine Board of Australia (under APHRA).
 Unlike most Chinese Medicine clinics where there is only one practitioner providing all the different services, our point of difference is that we have a group of practitioners, each with specialised qualifications and experience in a particular field of TCM practice.

-Baolin Natural Healthcare Centre upholds a safe, clean and professional environment, and respects the privacy of patients.
-It is equipped with all basic facilities such as enclosed consulting rooms and treatment rooms, waiting room, retail counter, and public washrooms.
-Parking is available on Newcastle Street and nearby roads.
+Our acupuncture clinics in Perth and Subiaco uphold a safe, clean and professional environment, and respect the privacy of patients.
+They are equipped with all basic facilities such as enclosed consulting rooms and treatment rooms, waiting room, retail counter, and public washrooms.
+Parking is available on streets around the clinic and nearby roads.

-The centre organises annual academic seminars with renowned national and international guest speakers.
 Our practitioners are committed to continuing their professional development, and attend national and international conferences and workshops to improve their professional skills, and keep up to date with the latest TCM developments.
+In the past years, the centre organised a few academic seminars with renowned national and international guest speakers.
 The centre also conducts a weekly program on Perth Chinese Radio on health issues to share our expertise and promote the natural approach to healthcare.